 Encryption (as already defined in TS 26.511 [96]) and secure keys may be used for other purposes, for example for conditional access or DRM systems.
 In some cases, keys are also provided in hierarchically, depending on business rules, security levels and deployment scenarios.

 In an extension of the above use case, the content is distributed via multiple operators network.
 In this case, the encryption may be done by the service provider and the service provider provides the keys to the MNO.
 In another case, the service is offered by the MNO and the MNO does encryption and key management.
+In another context, DRM-protected encrypted content may also be distributed when using 5G Media Streaming over MBMS or MBS as documented in clauses 4.6 and 4.9 respectively in TS 26.501 [26501].

 5.10.3 Deployment architectures